* Death toll estimates may top 100, says Missouri coroner

 “It was really awful, really scary,” said Tabares.

-She and her husband squeezed into the restaurant's cooler with several families and children in the dark, hearing the howling of the winds outside.
-When they emerged, their building was largely unscathed but several other nearby restaurants and businesses had been heavily damaged.
+She and her husband squeezed into the restaurant’s cooler with several families and children in the dark, hearing the howling of the winds outside.
+When they emerged, their building was largely unscathed but several other nearby restaurants and businesses suffered severe damage.

-"I'm just thankful we got out alive and I really feel sorry for the people who didn't," Tabares said.
+“I‘m just thankful we got out alive and I really feel sorry for the people who didn‘t,” said Tabares.

 Another tornado ripped through the north end of Minneapolis and some suburbs on Sunday, tearing roofs off dozens of homes and garages, killing one person and injuring at least 30 others, authorities said.

-That twister struck Sunday afternoon and plowed across a 3-to-5-mile (5-to-8-km) area, Assistant City Fire Chief Cherie Penn told Reuters in a telephone interview.
+The twister struck Sunday afternoon and plowed across a three-to-five-mile (five-to-eight km) area in a northeasterly direction, Assistant City Fire Chief Cherie Penn told Reuters in a telephone interview.

 Storms knocked out electricity to about 22,000 homes and businesses in the area, but power was restored to several thousand customers within hours, according to Xcel Energy Inc spokeswoman Mary Sandok.

 Tornadoes overnight on Saturday in northeast Kansas killed one person and damaged some 200 structures.
 A state of emergency was declared for 16 counties, state officials said.
-(Additional reporting by David Bailey and Colleen Jenkins; Writing by Steve Gorman; Editing by Jerry Norton, Peter Bohan and Eric Walsh)
+(Reporting by Kevin Murphy, Carey Gillam, David Bailey and Colleen Jenkins; Writing by Steve Gorman; Editing by Jerry Norton, Peter Bohan and Eric Walsh)